 - You can also reach the UN at:

 Office of the United Nations High Commissioner for Refugees in Nigeria (Abuja) on +234-809-052-9092 for immediate help and protection.

 Please, avoid crossing into Cameroun territory, except when you just cannot do without.
-The AGC has ran some scenario experiments that have shown that there is 86% possibility of hostility by citizens of Cameroun against Ambazonians when Ambazonians cross over into Cameroun territory under the “war time state sponsored terrorism dispensation” that Cameroun has imposed on us.
+The AGC has run some scenario experiments that have shown that there is 86% possibility of hostility by citizens of Cameroun against Ambazonians when Ambazonians cross over into Cameroun territory under the “war-time, state-sponsored terrorism dispensation” that Cameroun has imposed on us.

-- Speak with other Ambazonians in the country in which you are and they can provide some guide in helping you find the right assistance.
+- Speak with other Ambazonians in the country in which you are and they can provide some guidance in helping you find the right assistance.

 - They are pro-bono (for free) legal firms in many countries that can prepare your case and represent you before the appropriate immigration authorities.
 Do a little research online and call them for assistance.
 There are other groups such as Catholic Charity that also provide such services in some countries at a very low cost.
 If you are smart, you can sometimes present your case directly without assistance.

 - As an asylee, never forget that your destiny remains tied to the freedom of the homeland.
 Join in demonstrations and other events being organized in the diaspora to bring international attention and to prosecute the freedom of our homeland once and for all.
 Your contribution in all forms to the revolution remains important.
 Do not forget those who are suffering under occupation in the homeland and are in self-defense mode for the freedom of our territory…they need your support whether in or out of prisons.